-What You Should be Doing Now For a Smooth Children’s Ministry Kickoff in the Fall
+What You Should be Doing Now For Your Children’s Ministry

 Summer is an interesting season for church events and ministries.
 I know that it may seem odd that I used the word interesting to describe church ministry, but Summer is a time where many churches experience a flux in attendance due to family vacations and obligations while some ministries are in full-swing hosting summer camps, and other ministry teams go on hiatus during the Summer months to recharge.
 However, it also an excellent time to capitalize on the energy of the season to begin planning your Children’s Ministry goals, events, and procedures to ensure a smooth start to the new ministry season.
 So, grab a big calendar, pencils, sticky notes, and let’s start planning.